-Risk factors for VTE include a history of a previous VTE event; surgery; medical conditions such as cancer or spinal cord injury; pregnancy; paralysis or long periods of immobilization; specific; and certain circumstances related to age, race, and sex.
+Risk factors for VTE include a history of a previous VTE event; surgery; medical conditions such as cancer or spinal cord injury; pregnancy; paralysis or long periods of immobilization; specific genes; and certain circumstances related to age, race, and sex.
 In most cases of VTE, there is more than one risk factor involved.
 The more risk factors you have, the greater the chance you have of developing VTE.

 Read Life After for information about the risk of repeat VTE events.